-- No person may discharge any contaminant into the air, or into or onto land, froma) Any place; or - a) Any place; or b) Any other source, whether moveable or not - in a manner that contravenes a rule in a regional plan or proposed regional plan unless the discharge is expressly allowed by a resource consent or allowed by Section 20A (certain existing lawful activities allowed).
+- proposed regional plan, a resource consent, or regulations. - (2) No person may discharge any contaminant into the air, or into or onto land, from - a) Any place; or - b) Any other source, whether moveable or not -

 (3) This section shall not apply to anything to which section 15A or section 15B applies.